-This Medical Centre Handbook provides access to all medical and first aid policies, medical publications, forms and first aid qualifications as a comprehensive guide and ensuring easy access for staff, parents and visitors.
+This Medical Centre Handbook provides access to all medical and first aid policies, medical publications and forms as a comprehensive guide and ensuring easy access for staff, parents and visitors.
 The contents will be fully reviewed yearly and edited regularly as changes to the service occur.

-Date of publication and full handbook review: Sept 2020, Sept 2021, Jan 2022, March 2022, May 2022, Feb 23, May 23 ADC
+Date of publication and full handbook review: Sept 2020, Sept 2021, Jan 2022, March 2022, May 2022, Feb 23, May 23, Dec 23 ADC